antpas/EC500C1/Classmate_API_Review/README.md

  - This python application uses the API 3 times
  - Once to retrieve tweets from BU_Tweets.
 This works well!
  - Second time to check how it handles error handling.
 Works well!
  - Third to try and break it.
+Needs improvement.

 Code Review